brandonC1234/Brandon-C-scratch-websites/Simple math game/readme.md

 7. Click check to test the solution
 8. If it's correct, you get a point, if it's wrong, you lose and the score is displayed
 9. You must guess within the timer

-  a. a 5 second and 3 second warning will appear
+    1.  a 5 second and 3 second warning will appear

 ## Recreation Instructions
 1. Should transfer easily